 At an installed cost, after tax credits, of $2/watt the solar electricity would be generated at 4 cents/kWh as compared to current average utility rates of 12 cents/ kWh, or 3 times more.
 Hence the tagline “Invest $1 today, save $3 tomorrow!”

 Will all panels produce 20,000 kWh of electricity over their lifetime?
 The correct answer: Some more and some less.
 But why?

 The full answer comes from a deep dive into the many reasons.
 Mercifully, we’ll only wade into the shallow end.

-First off is the weather, and sunlight – how long, how strong?
-Temperature – poorer panel performance as the air heats up.
-Clouds and snow have a negative effect.
+First off is the weather, and in particular, sunlight – how long does it shine, and at what intensity?
+Temperature – panel performance is reduced as the air heats up.
+Clouds and snow also have a negative effect.

 Then panel specs of wattage, degradation, and temperature coefficient.
 Nice to be told “you’re aging well”, and not “you’re degrading well”.
 Better leave that term for solar panels.
 I digress.